Think you’d fall for a phishing email or text?

 - Company logos or names of familiar brands

-- Names of colleagues or coworkers
+- May include the names of colleagues or coworkers

 - A message indicating that you have to take immediate action